Topics: Powertrain & Propulsion Engine cooling systems , Diesel / compression ignition engines , Off-highway vehicles and equipment

 The goal of this course is to introduce engineers and managers to the basic principles of diesel cooling airflow systems for commercial and off-road vehicles.
 Participants will learn about vehicle/product constraints, integration issues, cooling airflow, system resistance, fans, shrouds, radiators, coolers, estimating heat rejection, thermal recirculation, and overall system performance.
 Basic concepts will be reinforced with examples and a cooling performance calculation of a diesel cooling system.

-OEM and supplier engineers and managers who are involved with vehicle cooling systems, or who interface with vehicle program management on these issues, will benefit from this web seminar.
-Graduate-level students interested in cooling systems will also find it instructive.
+OEM and supplier engineers and managers who are involved with vehicle cooling systems, or who interface with vehicle program management on these issues, will benefit from this course.
+Graduate-level participants interested in cooling systems will also find it instructive.

 Email CustomerService@sae.org, or call 1-877-606-7323 (U.S. and Canada) or 724-776-4970 (outside US and Canada).